kaanabay/Hackerrank/README.md

 ## Hackerrank

-This repo belongs to the solutions to the problems I've attempted on hackerrank
+This repository consists of solutions of problems on HackerRank.